Going through the paper inpatient and outpatient exercises was very useful.

 Full-time PhD students can apply for a subsidised place here.
 You are required to provide a summary of your research project (max.
 300 words).
 These places are allocated at the discretion of the organisers, and you will be contacted within a few days, following your submission.

 This workshop is limited to 32 participants as this is the number of workstations in the lab.
 Registration closes when these places are filled.

 Fees are fully inclusive of tuition, lunches, drinks reception, course dinner and course materials, but do not include accommodation.
 VAT is not payable.
 Transferring between courses is not possible.

 A full refund of course fees (less 10% administrative charge) will be made for cancellations received in writing at least one month prior to the workshop.
 Substitutes can be made but please email new delegate's details when known to email@example.com.
 Cancellations made less than one month prior to the workshops are non-refundable/non-changeable.

 In the unlikely event that, due to unforeseen circumstances, the course has to be cancelled by the University of York, our liability is limited to refund of workshop fees.
 We recommend delegates have adequate insurance cover to claim any travel or personal expenses.

 Once registered, the course administrator will give further information about accommodation available on campus and in York in your registration confirmation.
-The cost of accommodation is additional to the course fee.
 There are a large number of hotels and guest houses in York, and workshop participants will be personally responsible for making their own accommodation arrangements.

 Who to contact